McDonnell Douglas AV-8B Harrier II

 During the early 1970s, a collaborative endeavour between the United States and the United Kingdom aimed to address the operational limitations observed in the first-generation Harrier aircraft.
 This partnership led to the inception of the AV-8B, marked by initial strides focused on the creation of an enhanced Pegasus engine, with a larger size and greater power.
 The overarching objective was to markedly elevate the capabilities of the Harrier platform.

-We would encourage you to explore this article as well: Discover the Best of the Unpowered Glide Weapon GBU-15
+We would encourage you to explore this article as well: Let's Unveil The Magnificence Of The Mil Mi-17 Chopper!

 The UK, however, gave up on the project in 1975 due to financial restrictions.
 Once the UK withdrew, McDonnell Douglas created the AV-8B by radically redesigning the preceding AV-8A Harrier.
 The aircraft keeps the fundamental shape of its predecessor but adds a new, larger composite wing with an extra hardpoint on each side, an elevated cockpit, a revised fuselage, and other structural and aerodynamic improvements.